United Airlines Boeing loses wheel shortly after takeoff – DW – 07/09/2024

 The company has been plagued by safety issues involving its 737 Max-9 aircraft.
 In January, a door plug ripped off an Alaska Airlines 737 Max-9 flight about 16,000 feet above the ground.

-The most serious incidents involving Boeing aircraft took place in 2018 and 2019, when a Lion Air Boeing 737 Max crashed in Indonesia killing 189 people and 157 people were killed after an Ethiopian Airlines Boeing 737 Max crashed shortly after takeoff from Addis Ababa.
+The most serious incidents involving Boeing aircraft took place in 2018 and 2019: a Lion Air Boeing 737 Max crashed in Indonesia, killing 189 people, and 157 people were killed after an Ethiopian Airlines Boeing 737 Max crashed shortly after takeoff from Addis Ababa.

 Boeing has since faced scrutiny from US regulators, and authorities curbed production while the company attempts to fix safety and quality issues.